2015 — CT/US

 5. A Final Note: This is a debate round not a divorce court and your tone should match accordingly.
-Additionally, I appreciate wit and will probably respect you more as a debater if you are able to use humor effectively.
+Additionally, I appreciate wit and you will probably earn higher speaks on average if you are able to use humor effectively.

 Nicole Nave Paradigm